openstf/minitouch/README.md

 ## Building

-Building requires [NDK](https://developer.android.com/tools/sdk/ndk/index.html), and is known to work with at least with NDK Revision 10 (July 2014).
+Building requires [NDK](https://developer.android.com/tools/sdk/ndk/index.html), and is known to work with at least with NDK Revision 10 (July 2014). *Note that NDK 15 no longer supports anything below Android SDK level 14, meaning that binaries may or may not work on older devices (e.g. Android 2.3).*

 We include [libevdev](http://www.freedesktop.org/wiki/Software/libevdev/) as a Git submodule, so first make sure you've fetched it.